Jeannie (TV series): Episodes

+Critical reception

+Retrospective reviews of Jeannie are negative.
+Freelance writer David Perlmutter criticized the series for relying on "weak reimaginings of the original concept".
+Perlmutter, however, praised Joe Besser's performance as a highlight.
+In his list of the strangest animated spin-offs, Closer Weekly's Ed Gross said he was disappointed Jeannie was not a faithful adaptation of I Dream of Jeannie.
+As part of his commentary on cartoons aired during the Vietnam War, ethnic studies professor Christopher P. Lehman, dismissed Jeannie as "promot[ing] the concept of man as woman's master".
+He found the premise to be harmful to women in comparison to the female empowerment message in the television show Wonder Woman.
+Media historian Hal Erickson panned the decision to use younger characters, which he felt was a "complete disregard or contempt for the intelligence of the viewing children and adolescents".

 Broadcast history and release

 Jeannie aired on CBS with its 16 30-minute episodes initially broadcast in 1973.
 CBS continued to run episodes until August 1975 as part of its Saturday-morning cartoon programming block.
 The episode "The Decathlon" is available for viewing at the UCLA Film & Television Archive.
 Jeannie was made available digitally by CTV Television Network through their streaming service CTV Throwback, as well as on Sony and Columbia's streaming service Crackle.

 Jeannie was shown as part of the wheel series Fred Flintstone and Friends, which had Fred Flintstone host excerpts taken from Hanna-Barbera programs.
 It also had several crossovers with the Scooby-Doo franchise.
 Babu appears in the television show Scooby's All-Star Laff-A-Lympics, in which he participates on the "Scooby Doobies" team.
-Babu, Jeannie, Corey, and Henry return for The New Scooby-Doo Movies episode "Mystery in Persia", also known "Scooby-Doo Meets Jeannie".
+Babu, Jeannie, Corey, and Henry return for The New Scooby-Doo Movies episode "Mystery in Persia", also known as "Scooby-Doo Meets Jeannie".
 Jeannie helps to trap the genie Jadal the Evil inside a bottle and uncover that Adbullah is his master.